By Spin-Off Insights :

 In the second quarter of 2018, Dan Loeb's activist investment firm Third Point invested in PayPal .
 Third Point is known for doing deep research and shaking up large corporations, but their investment in PayPal looks to be a little different.
 They believe the CEO, Dan Schulman, is excellent and aren't advocating for any changes.
 Instead, their thesis is predicated on four main pillars:

 - Large Incremental Revenue Opportunities as they Evolve into a Broader Commerce Solutions Platform

 - Significant Margin Expansion Potential

-We investigate each pillar of Third Point's thesis - some that we agree with (Incremental Revenue Opportunities and Dominant Competitive Position) and others where we have concerns (Untapped Pricing Power and Significant Margin Expansion Potential).
+We investigate each pillar of Third Point's thesis- some which we agree with (Incremental Revenue Opportunities and Dominant Competitive Position) and other where we have concerns (Untapped Pricing Power and Significant Margin Expansion Potential).

 Dominant Competitive Position

 PayPal's dominant position is predicated on the network effect created by their 244 million active registered accounts and 19.5 million merchants.
 Merchants want to sign-up to accept PayPal because they can then easily accept payments from nearly a quarter of a billion active PayPal accounts- which convert at nearly twice the rate of credit and debit cards.
 On the other hand, individuals continue to create PayPal accounts because more and more merchants accept PayPal which is a much better user experience as it allows consumers to seamlessly check out at online merchants, as well as increasingly offline merchants, all while protecting consumer payment data.

 Simply put, PayPal has solved the "chicken or the egg" puzzle that all networks have to overcome and continues to grow and grow as the network feeds on itself and becomes larger and larger.